Mom Guilt: When Having to Work Makes You the WORST MOM EVER!

 Earlier in the Book Tour, I was asked what I would tell readers about the book.
 This is what I said: “I think I would want moms to know that it's ‘ok’ to not be ‘perfect.’
 I think we put a lot of stress upon ourselves trying to be Super Mom with ‘perfect’ kids, ‘perfect’ house, ‘perfect’ career woman, and so on.
 And then when we fall short, we feel like failures.
 This is the crux of the ‘trails of the working parent,’ right?
 That's why the book has this title.
 We need to know that it's ‘ok’ to not be ‘perfect’ all the time, and allow ourselves to be forgiving about this."

 Mom Guilt is real and very normal to experience, but always remember that you are a good mom.
 If you want help learning to manage the balance between work and your home life, then send me a message.
-As a Wellness Coach, I can help you learn how to manage the icky feelings that can come up in parenting, balance your life between work & parenting, and help you become the best parent you can be.
+As a Mindset Coach, I can help you learn how to manage the icky feelings that can come up in parenting, balance your life between work & parenting, and help you become the best parent you can be.
 Join my now for a call!
-I KNOW I can help you.
+I can help you.